ssharma-03/secure-login-with-otp/README.md

 Requirements:

-Python 3.x
-Streamlit (for the web application)
+Python 3.x and Streamlit (for the web application)

-Contributing
+Contribute:

 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.

 License